animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Now, when you defined the `Book` class, you also specified the Region in which instances of `Book` are mapped (stored) by declaring the Spring Data for GemFire mapping annotation, `@Region` on the entity’s type.
+Now, when you defined the `Book` class, you also specified the Region in which instances of `Book` are mapped (stored) by declaring the Spring Data for GemFire mapping annotation, `@Region` on the entity's type.
 Of course, if the entity type (`Book`, in this case) referenced in the type parameter of the repository interface (`BookRepository`, in this case) is not annotated with `@Region`, the name is derived from the simple